d-shap/rucon/README.md

 // password == "realsecret"
 ```

-Also this configuration can be adjusted with the JVM arguments.
+Also, this configuration can be adjusted with the JVM arguments.
 The database name can be specified as the JVM argument **-Dorg.mycompany.myproject.jdbc.database=realbase**

 The following code reads configuration with the JVM arguments: